spring-projects/spring-data-cassandra/README.md

 A first milestone (M1) is expected sometime in early 1Q14 built on the following artifacts (or more recent versions thereof):

-* Spring Data Commons 1.7.x
+* Spring Data Commons 1.8.x
-* Cassandra 1.2
+* Cassandra 2.0
-* Datastax Java Driver 1.x
+* Datastax Java Driver 2.0.X
 * JDK 1.6+

 The GA release is expected as part of the Spring
 Data release train [Dijkstra](https://github.com/spring-projects/spring-data-commons/wiki/Release-Train-Dijkstra).

-## Cassandra 2.x

-We are anticipating support for Cassandra 2.x and Datastax Java Driver 2.x in a parallel branch after the 1.x-based support has been released.

 ## Source Repository & Issue Tracking